 Orders are not coming in from Shopify

 - Order setting not turned on: If orders are not coming into Pipe17 from Shopify, you likely do not have the "Pull orders from Shopify" setting turned on in the Shopify integration settings.
 Make sure this setting is enabled.

-Order status is not updating in Shopify
+Order status is not updating to "fulfilled" in Shopify

 - Fulfillment errors: If your integration is correctly set up but fulfillments are not making it to Shopify, refer to the Pipe17 order page for any visible Order exceptions.
 You can also view and retry order events in the Events page.
 If a fulfillment fails to send to Shopify, you will see a "failed" event in that page and can retry it.

 Inventory is not updating in Shopify

 - No inventory changes to sync: Inventory updates are change-based, meaning we only send an update to Shopify in response to an inventory change in Pipe17.
 If there have been no changes to inventory of a particular SKU since you turned on the "Push inventory to Shopify" setting, it may be that an update was not triggered yet.
 To trigger one manually and ensure the integration is functioning, find the SKU in the Inventory page in Pipe17 and make an update to its inventory to see if it flows into Shopify.
 Refer to our guide on Updating inventory for exact steps.